Anotnio-Lu/prework-study-guide/README.md

 - What was your motivation?
 To complete this project before class starts
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
 To expand my knowledge and understanding HTML, CSS, Git, and Javascript.
 - What problem does it solve?
-The authors ignorance of HTML, CSS, Git and Javascript.
+It demonsrates the authors skills in coding in HTML, CSS, Git and Javascript.
 - What did you learn?
 I learnt Debugging tools like Github code pilot are super useful.

 ## Installation